realar-project/realar/README.md

 yarn add realar
 ```

-And (if you like OOP) update your babel config for support decorators and using [babel plugin](https://github.com/betula/babel-plugin-realar) for automatic observation arrow function components.
+If you like OOP update your babel config for support decorators and using [babel plugin](https://github.com/betula/babel-plugin-realar) for automatic observation arrow function components.

 ```javascript
 //.babelrc